Virtual Help icon Virtual Help

 • Have I read a hard copy of my work?

-• Have I identified my main point or argument?
+• Have I identified my thesis statement?

 • Does each main paragraph have a topic sentence?